Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_8_UsingStar&TopHat2ForRNA-SeqGenomeAlignment/Group8Markdown.md

 `--genomeFastaFiles` and `--sjdbGTFfile` - These parameters point to the FASTA and GTF files, respectively.

 `--sjdbOverhang` - This number is equal to `read_length - 1` where `read_length` is the length of each read in the FASTQ file.
-It is used when generating a database of splice junctions.
+It is used when generating a database of splice junctions (Martombo, 2022).

 **Generating an Index for TopHat2:**

-Unlike STAR, TopHat2 cannot build an index on its own.
-Instead, it is designed to work with indices built by a separate program called Bowtie2, which must be installed separately.
+Unlike STAR, TopHat2 cannot build an index on its own (Kim, n.d.).
+Instead, it is designed to work with indices built by a separate program called Bowtie2, which must be installed separately (Kim, n.d.).
 A sample command to build an index using Bowtie2 is as follows:

 ```
 bowtie2-build -f reference_genome.fa Drosophila_melanogaster_index
 ```

+(*Tophat2*, n.d.).
 Some key arguments in this command are:

-`-f` - This argument specifies the FASTA file containing the reference genome.
+`-f` - This argument specifies the FASTA file containing the reference genome (*Tophat2*, n.d.).

 `Drosophila_melanogaster_index` - This is an example prefix for the index files.
-Bowtie2 generates 6 index files, each with a unique suffix followed by the `.bt2` extension.
-This prefix is appended to the beginning of the file name, before the suffix.
+Bowtie2 generates 6 index files, each with a unique suffix followed by the `.bt2` extension (*Bowtie 2*, n.d.).
+This prefix is appended to the beginning of the file name, before the suffix (*Bowtie 2*, n.d.).

 **Further Comparison:**

 There are a few more key differences between the commands for building an index using STAR and Bowtie2.
 First, with STAR we specify both the FASTA file and the GTF file when building the index.
-However, with Bowtie2, we cannot specify the GTF file, so we only specify the FASTQ file.
+However, with Bowtie2, we cannot specify the GTF file, so we only specify the FASTQ file (*Bowtie 2*, n.d.).
 Second, STAR outputs its index files into the folder specified in the `--genomeDir` argument, whereas Bowtie2 outputs the index files into the current working directory by default.
 If you would like your index files to be within a particular folder, you can run the Bowtie2 command from within that folder.

 **Output:**